 In contrast, distributed tracing follows the full path of a single request.
 It does make use of logging by recording events that happen along the path of the request being traced.
 Distributed tracing provides more context and simplifies the process of analysis and troubleshooting by narrowing down the search scope when issues and errors occur.

-However, in conjunction with this, software teams should adopt distributed tracing platforms to capture the details of the wide context of their software solutions.
-Both should be part of your observability strategy in order to run reliable distributed software systems.
+However, in conjunction with this, software teams should adopt distributed tracing platforms to capture the details of the wider context of their software solutions.
+Both should be part of your observability strategy to run reliable distributed software systems.

 Benefits of distributed tracing